zhangyuang/node-ffi-rs/README.md

 ## errno

-By default, `ffi-rs` will not output [errno](https://man7.org/linux/man-pages/man3/errno.3.html) info, developers can get it by pass `errno: true` when call open method like
+By default, `ffi-rs` will not output [errno](https://man7.org/linux/man-pages/man3/errno.3.html) info.
+Developers can get it by passing `errno: true` when calling the open method like:

 ```js
 load({